emrgnt-cmplxty/automata/automata/docs/core/coding/py/writer/module_not_found.rst

 Abstract Syntax Tree (AST) nodes.
 As a code writer, it provides functionality to create, update, and delete Python modules and their contents.
-PyWriter is closely related to the ``PyReader`` class and used in the ``PyWriterToolkit`` class to modify the code state of a given directory of Python files.
+PyWriter is closely related to the ``PyReader`` class and used in the ``PyWriterToolkitBuilder`` class to modify the code state of a given directory of Python files.

 Overview